Tom-PIT/Connected.Docs/en/Sales/Documents/DeliveryNotes.md

 ![Delivery note new](../Assets/DeliveryNoteNew.png)

-### Editing a Delivery note
+### Editing a delivery note

-Click on an **unpublished delivery note** to edit its details.
+Click on an Delivery note to edit its details.
 The document is divided into expandable sections that can be edited:

 - Attachments
 - Linked documents